 Sources: U.S. Bureau of Labor Statistics, O*NET OnLine, Online Job Postings (August 2015)

 Step 1: Complete Education

 - Get involved outside of the classroom.
 Some interior design programs may offer the chance to be active with student associations.
 For instance, the NKBA offers student membership that provides access to local chapter meetings as well as options for searching for jobs or internships.
-By providing networking opportunities, these associations may be helpful to students who wish to begin thinking about their professional careers.
 Programs may also offer field trips and chances to participate in interior design competitions.

 Kitchen designers may begin their careers as assistants to registered kitchen designers.
 Assistants provide support in all areas of kitchen design.
 Other graduates may work at home furnishing stores, showrooms or design centers.
 Sales, customer service, marketing or other non-design positions with such companies can provide opportunities to develop contacts and gain relevant experience.

 - Maximize your early years in the workforce.
 The National Council for Interior Design Qualification (NCIDQ) offers a monitored program for entry-level design workers.
 This program, called the Interior Design Experience Program (IDEP), gives students supervised, documented work experience while preparing them for certification.
 Credit is also given for observation and continuing education experiences.
-Students must register for the program within 2 years of graduation; it typically takes 2-3 years to complete.
+Students must register for the program within 2 years of graduation, which typically takes 2 to 3 years to complete.

 - Sharpen necessary computer skills.
-Though designers may do freehand work, CAD software is used widely in the field and very important for kitchen designers.
-Working alongside of experience professionals is a great way for students to hone and build on the computer skills they have learned in their degree programs.
+Though designers may do freehand work, CAD software is used widely in the field.
+Working alongside experienced professionals is a great way for students to hone and build on their computer skills.